eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 !!! note
     Since version 1.0.0 speed distributions are used by default (speedDev="0.1").
 In older version, speed distributions had to be defined for every vehicle type to avoid homogeneous speeds (and consequently invalid driving behavior because vehicles would never catch up with their leader vehicle)

+### Vehicle class specific defaults

+When defining a vehicle type with a *vClass*, the following default speed-deviation will be used.

+- passenger (default vClass): 0.1
+- pedestrian: 0.1
+- bicycle: 0.1
+- truck, trailer, coach, delivery, taxi: 0.05
+- tram, rail_urban, rail, rail_electric, rail_fast: 0
+- emergency: 0
+- everything else: 0.1

 ### Global Configuration

-Instead of configuring speed distributions in a  definition (as explained below), the [SUMO](SUMO.md)-option  can be used to set a global default.
+Instead of configuring speed distributions in a `<vType>` definition (as explained below), the [SUMO](SUMO.md)-option **--default.speeddev** {{DT_FLOAT}} can be used to set a global default.
 Seeting this value to 0 restores pre-1.0.0 behavior.

 ### Defining speed limit violations explicitly